Support us by shopping at AmazonSmile Thanks for understanding-some of our pages are under construction.

 In 1999, working with Colorado legislators, Colorado Governor Bill Owens and numerous county officials, REF designed and issued Colorado’s first–ever motor vehicle license plates featuring an environmental/wildlife theme and benefiting REF’s environmental literacy mission.
 The Colorado Respects Wildlife license plates are available only to qualified REF members.
 The beautiful graphics featuring America’s national symbol, promote REF’s mission on the streets and highways of Colorado as part of REF’s ongoing Driving For Wildlife campaign.
 Thousands of vehicles display these exclusive license plates.
 Shouldn’t you be driving for wildlife and spreading respect?

 In 2002, REF published a revised and expanded edition of its popular coloring book: Raptors, the Eagles, Hawks, Falcons, and Owls of North America, which was first released in 1984.
 Reviews from raptor scientists, librarians, and parents confirmed another significant achievement featuring 51 raptors in beautiful color illustrations and line drawings by renown wildlife artist, Donald Malick.
 Precise and informative vignettes of each species written by Anne Price, REF’s Curator of Raptors, completes the book’s mission.
 This book was in print for 32 years, and is still available in a Kindle edition.
-We are currently updating this pioneering book, and hope to have the newest edition available mid-2017.
+With a new publisher, we are currently updating this pioneering book and hope to have the new revision available in the spring of 2018.
 Fidget’s Freedom, REF’s second book aimed at the beginning reader, written by Stacey Patterson, and illustrated by Russia’s premier wildlife artist, Vadim Gorbatov is now available in our store.
 The story illustrates “hacking” a peregrine falcon into the wild, which is the process utilized by scientists world-wide to bring back endangered raptors from the edge of extinction.
 Fidget’s Folly, the second book in the series continues the story of peregrine recovery, and is also available in our online store.
 All of REF’s books focus on generating interest in science at a young age, which is what REF’s live raptor programs have been doing longer than any raptor organization in America.